top of page

 "Directed by Eoghan Carrick, this show is as small but perfectly formed as the play itself."
 The Sunday Business Post ****

-"Under Eoghan Carrick’s direction, O’Reilly brings more than enough magnetism, variety and energy to his tragicomic fable" Mick Heaney, Irish Times
+"Under Eoghan Carrick’s direction, O’Reilly brings more than enough magnetism, variety and energy to his tragicomic fable" Irish Times

 Nomination for the Bewley's Cafe Theatre 'Little Gem' Award (Dublin Fringe Festival, 2015): for the most exciting show less than an hour long